-Sometimes we want to use the same schedule in another project that can help to evaluate certain design decision, but we don’t want to create the similar schedule from scratch especially after you created some custom schedules and included conditional formatting & formulas.
+Sometimes we want to use the same schedule in another project that can help to evaluate certain design decisions, but we don’t want to create a similar schedule from scratch especially after you created some custom schedules and included conditional formatting & formulas.

 Sometimes when you are working on a project, you may need the dimensions in different formats, such as both metric and imperial units.